adarsh/blog/source/articles/2009/the-final-straw.md

 ---
-author: adarshpandit
-comments: true
+title: The Lions - The final straw in the decline of Detroit in 2008
-date: 2009-01-04 22:29:40+00:00
+date: 2009-01-04
-slug: the-final-straw
+author: Adarsh Pandit
-title: 'The Lions: The final straw in the decline of Detroit (2008- Kwame, Bailout, Lions)'
+description: The Lions - The final straw in the decline of Detroit
-wordpress_id: 44
-categories:
-- auto industry
-- bailout
-- Detroit
-- economy
-- kwame kilpatrick
-- lions
-- michigan
-- nfl
-- sports
+category: writing
+tags: [auto industry, bailout, Detroit, economy, kwame kilpatrick, lions, michigan, nfl, sports]
 ---

 Okay, let me say something up front.
 I am not a blogger, but I have a blog.
 I am a Detroit fan born and raised in The D, but I don't live in Detroit now.
 I'm a walking contradiction who shouldn't be believed or have any credibility, but I have something to say and I don't care who hears it.